 Ascione became the most prominent still-life painter in Naples at the transition from the seventeenth and eighteenth centuries.
 His paintings, which are often of a significant size, utilise intense decorative colours with an abundance of flowers and piles of fruit such as pomegranates, grapes, peaches, pears, melons and plums.
-Sometimes these spill down stone steps or are draped or stacked with flowers among classical statuary and there is often a view to a landscape or ornamental garden b...
+Sometimes these spill down stone steps or are draped or stacked with flowers among classical statuary and there is often a view to a l...